10 Things you might Wonder about when Visiting Bali for the First Time

 Hati-Hati means “Look out there might be a danger on the street”.
 You’ll see many of those warning signs all over Bali which most often include a note like Hati-Hati Ada Luang (hole).

-Danger is prevalent here.
-If you don’t keep your eyes open while walking, you can easily fall into a hole.
+Danger is prevalent in Bali.
+If you don’t keep your eyes alert while walking, you can easily fall into a hole.
 Hati-Hati!

 7. Frangipani flowers